 East Jesus “It’s better to burn out than to fade away.”

 After enduring a dodgy burger in the small community of Niland, we head west on Route 10.
-As we pass the towns of Palm Springs, White Water and Sky Valley, I come to think of the band Queens of the Stone Age.
+As we pass the towns of Palm Springs, White Water and Sky Valley, I come to think of Josh Homme and his band Queens of the Stone Age.
 They have a ranch north of Sky Valley, where they record music and arrange the legendary desert sessions.
 Anthony Bourdain visited the ranch last year in an episode of No Reservations, where they shot arrows at a Jethro Tull vinyl record and consumed a bunch of Corvette Sunrise, their signature tequila drink named after that crappy movie with Mark Hamill.

 Some artists stay at fancy hotels in downtown Los Angeles, surrounded by fans, clubs and overpriced lattes.
 Others choose to live out here, with the lonely wind as their muse.